-- 1. Disengage the blade-control switch, move the motion-control levers outward to the PARK position, shut off the engine, and remove the key. - 2.
-Remove grass clippings, dirt, and grime from the external parts of the entire machine, especially the engine.
-Clean dirt and chaff from the outside of the engine cylinder head fins and blower housing.

-Important: You can wash the machine with mild detergent and water.
+- 1. Park the machine on a level surface and disengage the blade-control switch. - Ensure that the parking brake is engaged, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+Remove grass clippings, dirt, and grime from the external parts of the entire machine, especially the engine. - Clean dirt and chaff from the outside of the engine cylinder-head fins and blower housing. - Important: You can wash the machine with a mild detergent and water.
 Do not pressure wash the machine.
-Avoid excessive use of water, especially near the control panel, under the seat, around the engine, hydraulic pumps, and motors.

-- 3. Service the air cleaner; refer to Servicing the Air Cleaner (page 32). - 4.
-Grease and oil the machine; refer to Lubrication (page 32). - 5.
-Change the engine oil and filter; refer to Changing the Engine Oil and Oil Filter (page 34). - 6.
-Check the tire pressure; refer to Checking the Tire Pressure (page 40). - 7.
-Charge the battery; refer to Charging the Battery (page 39). - 8.
-Check the condition of the blades; refer to Servicing the Cutting Blades (page 41). - Prepare the machine for storage when non-use occurs over 30 days.
-Prepare the machine for storage as follows. - A. Add a petroleum based stabilizer/conditioner to the fuel in the tank.
+Avoid excessive use of water, especially near the control panel, under the seat, around the engine, hydraulic pumps, and motors. - 5.
+Service the air cleaner; refer to Servicing the Air Cleaner (page 32). - 6.
+Grease and oil the machine; refer to Lubrication (page 31). - 7.
+Change the crankcase oil and filter; refer to Changing the Engine Oil and Oil Filter (page 34). - 8.
+Check the tire pressure; refer to Checking the Tire Pressure (page 40). - 9.
+Charge the battery; refer to Charging the Battery (page 39). - 10.
+Check the condition of the blades; refer to Inspecting the Blades (page 41). - 11.
+Prepare the machine for storage when non-use occurs over 30 days.
+Prepare the machine for storage as follows. - 12.
+Add a petroleum-based stabilizer/conditioner to the fuel in the tank.
 Follow the mixing instructions from the stabilizer manufacturer.
-Do not use an alcohol based stabilizer (ethanol or methanol).
+Do not use an alcohol-based stabilizer (ethanol or methanol).